 (As I type this the word paputok, I erroneously typed paputol which means 'to cut or severe' - a warning that if not carefully used, these paputok could result to serious injuries like loss of finger or worse.)

 Lights and fireworks display items are called fountain (of various types including silver and gold), lusis, roman candle, trompillo.
-Some very impressive aerial fireworks display items can be made to order.

 Natural and Environment-Friendly Noisemakers